Assessing the Impact of Fitting Methodology at aN$^3$LO with FPPDF: an Open Source Tool for Extracting Parton Distribution Functions in the Hessian Approach: Overview of fitting methodologies

 In \fppdf, we take the exact same polynomial parameterisation used in the MSHT20 fit~\cite{Bailey:2020ooq}.
 To be precise, we take a parameterisation of the form \be xf(x,Q_0^2)~=~A(1-x)^\eta x^\delta \left( 1+\sum^n_{i=1} a_i T^{\rm Ch}_i(y(x)) \right), \ee where $Q_0$ is the input scale, and $T^{\rm Ch}_i(y)$ are Chebyshev polynomials in $y$, with $y=1-2x^k$, with $k=0.5$.
 The PDFs are parameterised in the basis:

 Here, $s_\pm = s\pm \overline{s}$, $S=2(\overline{u}+\overline{d}) + s_+$, and $c_+ = c+\overline{c}$ is freely parameterised if fitted charm is taken; both perturbative ($Q_0 = 1 \, \text{GeV}$) and fitted charm ($Q_0 = 1.65 \, \text{GeV}$ following NNPDF's settings) can be selected in \fppdf, although in the MSHT fits only perturbative charm is considered.
-The sum rules are imposed analytically, after which in the default case we are left with 52 (61) free parameters at the fit stage for perturbative (fitted) charm.
+The sum rules are imposed analytically, after which in the default case we are left with 52 free parameters at the fit stage.
 Further details can be found in Ref.~\cite{Bailey:2020ooq}.

 In the NNPDF fit, the flavors which are independently parameterized are defined in the so--called evolution basis, maximally diagonalizing the DGLAP evolution equation and given by

 The members of the fitting basis are parameterized by a single feed-forward neural network, supplemented by a polynomial pre--processing factor.
 Sum rules are imposed by computing numerically the integral of the relevant output nodes, and normalizing them to the desired values.
 In NNPDF4.0 this neural network has an 8-dimensional output for a total of $\sim800$ parameters per replica.
 We refer to Ref.~\cite{NNPDF:2021njg} for more details.